 Here is a short list of easy single crochet patterns for beginners and advanced beginners.
-The single crochet is the most basic stitch in crochet.
+The single crochet stitch is the most basic stitch in crochet.
 Aside from making the chains, it is the easiest stitch for beginners to learn and work with.

 Others require you to know how to make simple color changes, increases and decreases and working into the back loops, making them for excellent patterns to build upon your beginner crochet skills.